kruddzz/work_scheduler/README.md

 // EVENT LISTENERS
 // User clicks a time block
-// using jquery $, what html element are we going to select for the time blocks
+// using jquery $, what html element are we going to select for the time blocks and lock button
 // User Clicks the lock button to save data.
-// on clock liseners for
+// on click liseners for
     // input area of time blocks
     // lock button
+// saving data to local storage useing lock button